 A GFCI device protects us from receiving electric shocks from faults in the electrical devices we use in our home.
 It works by comparing the input current on the hot side to the output current on the neutral side.
 A GFCI acts as a circuit breaker of sorts, shutting off power to the outlet and devices in use when a ground fault is detected.
 GFCI outlets should be tested once a month for safety reasons and every year by a professional electrician.
 They should be installed in the kitchen, bathrooms, and all outdoor outlets.

 Your smoke detector’s primary function is to notify you of any suspicious smoke inside your house.
 This includes everything from burnt cooking, improperly extinguished cigarettes, and electrical fires.
 Your smoke alarm will sound at the first sign of trouble warning you of a fire before the flames get out of control.

 Install smoke detectors in every bedroom, in the hallways, and on each level of your home.
-Our Bonney Master Electricians can assist you in planning where the smoke detectors will benefit you and your family the most.
-Be sure to test your smoke detectors every month and regularly replace the batteries every year.
+Bonney electrical technicians can assist you in planning where the smoke detectors will benefit you and your family the most.
+Be sure to test your smoke detectors every month.

 Existing Fluorescent and Incandescent Lighting

 Both types of lighting can be retrofitted with LED fixtures.
 Many LEDs have a rated life of up to 50,000 hours, which is approximately 50 times longer than a typical incandescent bulb and 8-10 times longer than a CFL bulb.
 According to the U.S. Department of Energy, electricity used for artificial lighting in the U.S. could be cut by nearly half by 2030 through the adoption of high efficiency LEDs.